danielzanella/SimpleProxy/README.md

 ======
 Considering a remote URL like `http://some-server/api/foo`, where the fragment `foo` maps to a `FooController`:

-1. Create an interface with a method that will describe the request and parameters you want to send:
+1. Create an interface with methods that describe the requests and parameters you want to execute:

         public interface IFoo {
             public IEnumerable<Bar> GetAllBars();